benbrastmckie/ModalHistory/README.md

 ### Historical Track

 - [10%] Present a topic in class, revising the class notes for that week
-- [10%] Open five [issues](https://github.com/benbrastmckie/ModalHistory/issues) in this repo to post a substantial question or comment
+- [10%] Open two [issues](https://github.com/benbrastmckie/ModalHistory/issues) in this repo to post a substantial question or comment
 - [80%] Write a final term paper (5k words)

 ### Formal Track

 - [10%] Present a topic in class, revising the class notes for that week
-- [10%] Open five [issues](https://github.com/benbrastmckie/ModalHistory/issues) in this repo to post a substantial question or comment
+- [10%] Open two [issues](https://github.com/benbrastmckie/ModalHistory/issues) in this repo to post a substantial question or comment
 - [40%] Make contributions to all eight collaborative problem sets
 - [40%] Complete and present a final project by either:
   - Presenting and discussing an important formal result